-Alex Iftimie is an attorney at the U.S. Department of Justice, in Washington, DC, where he has served in various roles including Counselor to the Attorney General, Counsel to the Assistant Attorney General for National Security, and Attorney-Advisor in the National Security Division.
+Alex Iftimie is an attorney at Morrison & Foerster in Washington, DC.
+Previously, he served as Special Assistant United States Attorney in the Eastern District of Virginia.
+Prior to that, he was an attorney at the U.S. Department of Justice where he served in various roles, including Counselor to the Attorney General, Counsel to the Assistant Attorney General for National Security, and Attorney-Advisor in the National Security Division.
 Prior to joining DOJ, he clerked for the Honorable Diana Gribbon Motz on the United States Court of Appeals for the Fourth Circuit.

 Originally from Romania, he came to the United States when he was 12, following the Romanian revolution.
 He is a naturalized citizen and his family resides in southern California.